dantrellperson/Predicting-Who-Is-Diabetic/README.md

 Failures: The lowest cost value achieved at 1,000, 10,000, and 100,000 iterations is 0.50 The object was to achieve a lower cost.

-Recommendations: Test working model with 3 features (Chosen features are Glucose, BMI, & Pregnancies)
+Recommendations: Test working model with 3 features (Chosen features are Glucose, BMI, & Age)

 - - - - - - - - - - - - - - -